 • Heat your oven to 400 degrees F.

-• Place the sliced carrots in a large mixing bowl, and add a generous drizzle of extra virgin olive oil (about 2 tablespoon or so.)
+• Place the sliced carrots in a large mixing bowl, and add a generous drizzle of extra virgin olive oil (about 2 tbsp or so.)
 Season with kosher salt and black pepper.
 Toss to combine.

 • Transfer the carrots to a baking pan, making sure to spread them well in one single layer.